 Identify Business Goals

 The first place to begin is by identifying your business goals.
-When you know where you want to go, it is easier to know where to start.
+When you know where you want to go, it is easier to know where to start and which direction to head.
 Check out this blog post if you need help setting some business goals.
+Goal setting is the most vital step in creating and sticking to a budget.
+Without a goal, there is no finish line.
+Goals can range from paying down debt, increasing cash flow, or adding more to your rainy day fund.
+Each business is unique, and so are your goals.

 Review Past Documents

-Next, take a look back at your documents, a Profit and Loss Report, and income statement, bank statements, past tax returns, you get the idea.
+Next, take a look back at your documents, a profit and loss report, and income statement, bank statements, past tax returns, you get the idea.
 Don’t just guess what the numbers are, actually find them.
+Setting a budget with the wrong data is a waste of time and can lead down the wrong roads.

-Let’s start with a realistic budget.
+Start with a realistic budget.
 Not a budget of what you “wish” or “hope” your business can reach.
-Let’s go back to reviewing past documents to start with real numbers.
+Go back and review past documents to discover the real and accurate numbers.
 When setting budget amounts, be conservative with your income amounts, this will help you save some for a rainy day.
 We have all heard the phrase “expect the unexpected.”
 So be sure and budget for it as well.
 It’s essential to be flexible as well; all the planning and budgeting can only go so far.
 Don’t be afraid to change things along the way.

-Tracking income and expenses weekly will help you;
+Tracking income and expenses each week will help you;

 Get Help and Support from Others